An overview of the dangers of asbestos fly tipping and what to do if you’ve become a victim of this.

-From the early fifties until its complete ban in 1999, asbestos was a go-to solution for many building challenges.
-This has lead to an unprecedented rise in asbestos fly tipping in the UK.
+From the early fifties until its complete ban in 1999, asbestos was a go-to solution for many building challenges, especially for fire-proofing and as a building material.
+This has led to an unprecedented rise in asbestos fly tipping in the UK.

 The legacy of this widely used product is it is toxic to health, and this, in turn, makes it expensive to remove.
 It is this cost that is driving an epidemic in asbestos fly tipping up and down the country.
 It was recently reported that one council in the north of England was spending over £10000 a year on clearing up illegally dumped asbestos waste from rural areas and that the number of cases involving “Asbestos Fly Tipping” had doubled in recent years.